FAQs about climate change

 Rev. Chris Mulherin

-The Rev’d Chris Mulherin is an Ordained Anglican Minister who is completing a doctorate in science and religion.
-He has been appointed as the first ISCAST Executive Project Officer.
+The Rev. Dr Chris Mulherin is an Ordained Anglican Minister who recently completed his doctorate in science and religion.
+He has been appointed as the first ISCAST Executive Director.

 I grew up fascinated with Hans Christian Andersen’s story about an emperor in denial who was duped into wearing no clothes—although I admit it was his nakedness rather than his psychological disabilities that captured my interest.
 I’m afraid that when it comes to climate change, our new prime minister is dressed in little more than his infamous Speedos.